tlicata/power/README.md

 ephemeral and each run gets a fresh machine.
 You can [host your own runners][host-your-own-runners] for more control.

-This repo contains two workflows.
-One runs on GitHub and the other runs on a self-hosted runner.
+This repo contains one workflow that runs twice: once on GitHub and once on a self-hosted runner (see [matrix:os][matrix-os]).
 The self-hosted runner was setup by following the above docs, specifically by going to GitHub's repository-level Settings -> Actions -> Runners -> "New self-hosted runner".

 Each workflow generates a report then uploads it as an [artifact][artifacts].